Bryan Reynolds Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Among qualified batters in MLB play, his batting average ranks 36th, his on-base percentage ranks 42nd, and he is 40th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 37th, his on-base percentage ranks 48th, and he is 46th in the league in slugging.

-- Reynolds will look to extend his five-game hitting streak.
-He's batting .333 in his last outings.
+- Reynolds is batting .294 during his last outings and is on a six-game hitting streak.

+- Reynolds has picked up a hit in 75.8% of his 62 games this year, with multiple hits in 22.6% of those games.

-- Looking at the 61 games he has played this season, he's went deep in six of them (9.8%), and in 2.6% of his trips to the plate.
+- In six games this season, he has hit a long ball (9.7%, and 2.6% of his trips to the plate).

-- Reynolds has had at least one RBI in 36.1% of his games this season (22 of 61), with two or more RBI seven times (11.5%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 22 games this season (35.5%), Reynolds has picked up an RBI, and in seven of those games (11.3%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.